 Summit Engineering investigated an alternative construction method that was used to construct the Alkali Creek Tunnel in Billings, Montana.
 This is a pedestrian tunnel under Main Street, a 7-lane State Highway.
 It was constructed by Stillwater Excavating using CONTECH's 2-Flange Tunnel Liner Plate, a multi-plate arch: corrugated steel pipe.
 The liner plate is delivered unassembled to the job site; the sections are roughly 4' long by 18" wide.
 Prior to beginning assembly of the pipe 14' - 16' long rebar was inserted horizontally into the undisturbed soil.
 An I-beam was then installed with chains holding the exposed ends of the rebar in place; see Figure 11.
 This assembly secured the existing soil so that excavation could begin.
-A 10' long section of liner plate was assembled and placed to establish the correct alignment for the pipe and excavation began; see Figure 12 bottom the plates were bolted together and the excavation advanced another 18"; see Figure 13.
+A 10' long section of liner plate was assembled and placed to establish the correct alignment for the pipe and excavation began; see Figure 12.
+Beginning at the top of the structure and working the way down the sides, enough earth was excavated to allow the placement of an 18" wide section of liner plate.
+As a section was completed from top to bottom the plates were bolted together and the excavation advanced another 18"; see Figure 13.
 Using this method, 4' to 6' of liner plate was installed each day.
 At the end of each day grout was injected between the earth and the structure to seal any air cavities resulting from the excavation.
 Following the grout injection more rebar was extended into the earth at the front of the liner plate to support the earth for the next day's excavation and liner plate construction.